Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_tingwei.md

 - __What was done well:__ Good explanations in your project plan and progress report!
 The data frames are well organized.
 The project topic is really cool and I'm excited to see your results.
 - __Improvements and suggestions:__ It would be helpful to include more background on the ELI data.
 For the pie chart in your jupyter notebook showing token counts, consider making a legend.
 The labels will be easier to read in a separate legend.
 It also might be preferable to use a histogram or a density plot instead.
 After building your spell checker, you could try comparing your results with other spell checkers.
 - __What I learned:__ Merging data frames!
 Definitely very useful.

+#### John
+- *What was good:* Your project is clean, easy to follow, and has a clear goal.
+- *What could be improved:* I could use a little more explanation on why you chose your license.
+Also, the ELI DF is a bit confusing still.
+- *What I learned:* .rename is a simple function to use, but I never knew about it!
+I wish I had before...!